murf-ai/orkestr-core/docs/Concepts.md

 ## Drift Detector

-The Drift Detector is a critical component of Orkestr that ensures the desired state of infrastructure and services is maintained.
+The Drift Detector is a function of Orkestr that ensures the desired state of infrastructure and services is maintained.

 For more details, see the [Drift Detector documentation](./src/orkestr_core/base/drift_detector/README.md).